DocsScript Studio › Create + name + colour storylines

 Theme "Forgiveness theme", "Disappearance theme" Theme-driven works

-Mixing is fine: "A-story: J. Doe meets A. Smith"
+Mixing is fine: "A-story: J. Doe meets A. Smith".

 Colour suggestions

-• A-story (main): vivid primary (red / orange / blue)
+• A-story (main): a vivid primary (red / orange / blue)

-• B-story (secondary): neutral (green / purple)
+• B-story (secondary): a neutral (green / purple)

-Ensure strong colour contrast so the board reads clearly.
+Keep strong colour contrast so the board reads clearly.

-Editing
+Editing / deleting

 Default storylines